Scrath1/Pico-LiDAR/README.md

 - The J-Link 5V-Supply pin is controlled using the J-Link commander utility.
   Use `power on` to turn it on or `power on perm` to make it stay on even after reconnecting the probe.

+After setting up the J-Link you can flash the project using platformio.

 ### Installing dependencies for python script
 To install the dependencies in a Python venv use the following commands